marcbria/sushiReport/README.md

 - config-AR1.json: Daily range, with our full list of journals and AR1 data.

-We created two daily crons (at 00:30 and 00:40) calling the script with those two config files.
+We created two daily crons (at 00:30 and 00:40) calling the script with those two config files with "yesterday" parameter.

-Data is saved to a public web folder to let us (and editors) download it.
+Data is appened to files in a public web folder to let us (and editors) download it.

 # Dependencies
 PHP 7+ (with php-xml, php-curl)